TomasLira/Algorithms/Problems/questions.md

 34. **Shortest Unsorted Subarray**
    - **Description**: Given a list `A` of `n` integers, design an algorithm to find the shortest continuous subarray such that sorting this subarray would make the entire list sorted.
 Use sorting and binary search to identify the subarray.
    - **Time Complexity**: O(n log n)

+35. **Minimum Number of Platforms**
+   - **Description**: You are given two arrays `arrivals` and `departures`, each of size `n`, where `arrivals[i]` and `departures[i]` represent the arrival and departure times of trains.
+Design an algorithm to find the minimum number of platforms required to accommodate the trains so that no two trains are on the same platform at the same time.
+   - **Time Complexity**: O(n log n)

+36. **Largest Number from Digits**
+   - **Description**: Given a list `A` of `n` integers, design an algorithm to arrange the numbers to form the largest possible number.
+Use a greedy strategy to compare concatenated number strings to decide the order.
+   - **Time Complexity**: O(n log n)

+37. **Minimum Number of Coins**
+   - **Description**: Given a list of coin denominations and an integer `amount`, design an algorithm to find the minimum number of coins needed to make the exact amount.
+Assume there are unlimited coins for each denomination.
+Use a greedy strategy to pick the largest coin denomination first.
+   - **Time Complexity**: O(n log n)

+38. **Partition Labels**
+   - **Description**: Given a string `S`, partition the string into as many parts as possible so that each letter appears in at most one part.
+Return the sizes of these parts.
+Use a greedy approach to extend partitions while keeping track of the last occurrence of each character.
+   - **Time Complexity**: O(n)

+39. **Jump Game**
+   - **Description**: Given an array of non-negative integers `A` where `A[i]` represents the maximum number of steps you can jump forward from index `i`, design a greedy algorithm to determine if you can reach the last index starting from the first.
+   - **Time Complexity**: O(n)

+40. **Gas Station**
+   - **Description**: You are given two arrays `gas` and `cost`, where `gas[i]` represents the amount of gas available at station `i` and `cost[i]` represents the cost of gas to travel to the next station.
+Design an algorithm to find the starting station from which you can travel around the circuit once if possible.
+   - **Time Complexity**: O(n)

+41. **Candy Distribution**
+   - **Description**: There are `n` children standing in a line, and each child is assigned a rating value.
+You are required to give each child at least one candy, but children with a higher rating should receive more candies than their neighbors.
+Design a greedy algorithm to determine the minimum number of candies needed.
+   - **Time Complexity**: O(n)

+42. **Minimize Deviation in Array**
+   - **Description**: Given an array `A` of `n` integers, where you can either double the value of any even integer or halve any odd integer, design a greedy algorithm to minimize the maximum difference between the largest and smallest elements.
+   - **Time Complexity**: O(n log n)

+43. **Maximum Product of Three Numbers**
+   - **Description**: Given a list `A` of `n` integers, design an algorithm to find the maximum product of any three numbers.
+Use a greedy strategy to determine the highest combination, considering both positive and negative values.
+   - **Time Complexity**: O(n log n)

+44. **Maximum Number of Events Attended**
+   - **Description**: You are given a list of `events`, where each event is represented as a pair `[start, end]`.
+Design an algorithm to find the maximum number of events you can attend, assuming you can only attend one event per day.
+Use a greedy strategy to attend events starting the earliest and adjust accordingly.
+   - **Time Complexity**: O(n log n)